Implementation Readiness Assessment

 Statistical methods Essential: sampling, estimation, seasonal adjustment Moderate: accuracy assessment, area estimation Moderate to high: index construction, composite indicators High: modelling, uncertainty analysis High: discounting, time series, sensitivity analysis Essential: survey design, social statistics

-Monetary valuation Not required (market data used directly) Not required Not required Required for monetary accounts: market price methods, replacement cost, avoided damage cost Essential: NPV, discount rate selection, welfare economics Not typically required
+Monetary valuation Not required (market data used directly) Not required for physical accounts; useful for downstream monetary integration Not required for physical accounts; useful for downstream monetary integration Required for monetary accounts: market price methods, replacement cost, avoided damage cost Essential: NPV, discount rate selection, welfare economics Not typically required

 Data management Essential: database management, data integration Essential: geospatial databases, raster/vector data management Essential: time series databases, monitoring data management Essential: multi-source data integration Essential: all of the above Essential: survey data management, confidentiality